Conformalons: a new class of black hole mimickers: Geodesic completeness

-For the case (\ref{incomplete}), the proper time to reach the event horizon is finite and the spacetime turns out to be incomplete because the radial geodesic equation (\ref{finalGE}) is only defined for $r>2 M$.
-On the other hand, for (\ref{minimal}) the proper time to reach the horizon is infinity and, therefore, the spacetime is geodesically complete.
+For the case (\ref{incomplete}), the proper time to reach the surface $r = 2 M$ is finite and the spacetime turns out to be incomplete because the radial geodesic equation (\ref{finalGE}) is only defined for $r>2 M$, indeed, for $r=2M$ the function $S(r)$ in front of $\dot{r}^2$ in (\ref{finalGE}) is divergent.
+On the other hand, for (\ref{minimal}) the proper time to reach the surface $r = 2 M$ is infinity and, therefore, the spacetime is geodesically complete.

-Looking at more general $S(r)$, it turns out that (\ref{minimal}), (\ref{red-blue2}), and (\ref{red-bluen}) imply a logarithmic behavior of the proper time in the near horizon limit, while for (\ref{red-bluenm}) the behaviour is the inverse of a polynomial.
+Looking at more general $S(r)$, it turns out that (\ref{minimal}), (\ref{red-blue2}), and (\ref{red-bluen}) imply a logarithmic behavior of the proper time near the surface $r = 2 M$, while for (\ref{red-bluenm}) the behaviour is the inverse of a polynomial.